The Olympic Swindle

 The group that decides where Olympic Games will be held doesn’t pass the sniff test.

-Andrew Jennings says the IOC is a nest of vipers.
-The investigative journalist knows whereof he speaks because he’s written three books exposing nefarious goings on within the organization (The Lords of the Rings: Power, Money and Drugs in the Modern Olympics, 1992; The New Lords of the Rings, 1996; The Great Olympic Swindle, 2000).
+British investigative reporter Andrew Jennings calls the IOC "a nest of vipers."
+He knows whereof he speaks because he’s written three books exposing nefarious goings-on within the organization: The Lords of the Rings: Power, Money and Drugs in the Modern Olympics (1992); The New Lords of the Rings (1996); and The Great Olympic Swindle (2000).

 He writes that long-time IOC President Juan Antonio Samaranch was an unreformed fascist and member of Spanish dictator Francisco Franco’s government.